qiskit-community/ibm-quantum-challenge-fall-2021/faq.md

 grade_ex1a(qiskit_module_names)
 ```

-#### Can I run the exercise notebooks on a local computer?
+#### Can I run the challenge notebooks on a local computer?

 Yes it is possible.
-But we strongly recommend you solve the exercises on the [challenge portal](https://quantum-computing.ibm.com/challenges).
+But we strongly recommend you solve the exercises on the [challenge portal](https://challenges.quantum-computing.ibm.com/fall-2021).
 If you really want to run the exercises locally, you can download the notebooks from the [challenge repository](https://github.com/qiskit-community/ibm-quantum-challenge-fall-2021) and run using Jupyter notebook.

 #### Can we check answers on a local computer?

 Yes it is possible.
-But similar to the above question, we strongly recommend you solve the exercises and check answers on the [challenge portal](https://quantum-computing.ibm.com/challenges).
+But similar to the above question, we strongly recommend you solve the exercises and check answers on the [challenge portal](https://challenges.quantum-computing.ibm.com/fall-2021).
 If you really want to check answers on a local computer, you need to install the [grading client](https://github.com/qiskit-community/Quantum-Challenge-Grader) in addition to downloading the notebooks.

 #### Do we need to download the notebooks from github?

-No, you can run all exercises on the [challenge portal](https://quantum-computing.ibm.com/challenges) itself.
+No, you can run all exercises on the [challenge portal](https://challenges.quantum-computing.ibm.com/fall-2021) itself.

 #### Do I need to take the exercises in order?